 Tea has been a valuable commodity in cultures throughout the world for thousands of years.
-Not hard to see why, considering it provides comfort, energy, hydration and a bevvy of useful health benefits.
+Easy to see why, considering it provides comfort, energy, hydration, and a bevy of valuable health benefits.

-Many plants can be made into herbal infusions that are commonly referred to as “tea.”
-However, true tea comes from the beverage made from cured leaves of the Camillia senensis plant native to Asia.
+You can make many plants into herbal infusions, commonly referred to as “tea.”
+However, authentic tea comes from the beverage made from cured leaves of the Camillia Sinensis plant native to Asia.

-The four main types of tea consumed are black tea, green tea, white tea and oolong tea.
-These are all made from the the same plant, but have different tastes and nutritional profiles.
-This is because the leaves are processed a little differently with each variety.
+The four main tea types are black tea, green tea, white tea, and oolong tea.
+These are all made from the same plant, but have different tastes and nutritional profiles.
+Each variety of leaves go through a process that is a little different for each kind.

 Oolong tea may not be the most popular supplement, but it has tremendous health perks.
-It can aid with weight loss and blood sugar control, as well as help ward off cardiovascular disease, age-related cognitive decline and even cancer.
+It can aid with weight loss and blood sugar control and help ward off cardiovascular disease, age-related cognitive decline, and even cancer.

 What is Oolong Tea Extract?

 Oolong tea falls somewhere between green tea and black tea.
-The leaves are only partially oxidized, unlike those of black tea which are fully oxidized as well as fermented.
-It’s antioxidant content is also somewhere between green tea and black tea.
-These antioxidants (or polyphenols), as well as caffeine, give tea some of its health-promoting qualities.
+The leaves come only partially oxidized, unlike those of black tea, which come fully oxidized and fermented.
+Its antioxidant content is also somewhere between green tea and black tea.
+These antioxidants (or polyphenols) and caffeine give the tea some of its health-promoting qualities.
 And if consumed without sugar, it also has zero calories or fat.

-Aside from consuming oolong tea as a beverage, it can also be made into an extract.
-Oolong tea extracts are dietary supplements that can be powders or liquids and consumed in capsules or added to other foods or beverages.
+Aside from that, you can consume oolong tea as a beverage and as an extract.
+Oolong tea extracts are dietary supplements that can be powders or liquids and consumed in capsules or added to other foods or drinks.

 Benefits of Oolong Tea